 Most riders know how important it is to protect their head with a helmet.
-But for extra protection from other types of injuries, a safety vest, also called a body protector, is a useful item to add to your equestrian wardrobe.
+Equestrian safety vests provide extra protection from many types of injuries.
+A safety vest, also called a body protector, is a useful item to add to your equestrian wardrobe.

 Safety vests are typically made of a type of foam that provides some cushioning when you hit the ground, a jump, or come in contact with a horse’s hoof.
 No item of apparel can protect riders from all possible injuries, but that extra padding can make a difference in some cases.